Pier Renzo Ponzo was born in Cuneo in August 8th, 1960.

 From 1983 to 2006 he collaborated with Carlo Actis Dato, as part of his world renowned quartet, considered in international reviews as the most original and amusing of the new generation of Italian jazz.

-Since 1991 Piero Ponzo has worked with Gianmaria Testa, for whom he arranged and directed the albums Montgolfiéres and Altre latitudini.
+Since 1991 to 2011 Piero Ponzo has worked with Gianmaria Testa, for whom he arranged and directed the albums Montgolfiéres and Altre latitudini.
 With him he regularly toured in Europe and North America.

 Since 1992 he has been active with the folk musical cabaret band Trelilu and their never-ending tour.